shred/a4000-bom/content/index.md

 # Introduction

-This is the Bill of Material for a replica Amiga 4000D Rev B. It bases on the [Amiga 4000 Schematics](http://www.amigawiki.de/dnl/schematics/A4000_Rb.pdf) found at the Amiga Wiki, and is optimized for [Acill's A4000 Replica Project](https://github.com/Acill/A4000RevB) boards.
+This is the Bill of Material for a replica Amiga 4000D Rev B. It is optimized for [Acill's A4000 Replica Project](https://github.com/Acill/A4000RevB) boards.

 ## Read Me First!